 What Is A Title Search?

-When you’re buying a home from a seller, you’d likely assume that the seller is entitled to sell the home in question.
-However, that assumption can lead to heartbreaking consequences if someone else with a claim or lien on the property shows up on the doorstep.
+When buying a home, you’ll likely assume the seller is entitled to sell the property.
+However, that assumption can go awry if someone else with a claim or lien on the property knocks on your front door.

-A property title search examines public records on the property to confirm the property’s rightful legal owner.
-The title search should also reveal if there are any claims or liens on the property that could affect your purchase.
+A property title search examines public records to confirm a property’s rightful, legal owner.
+A title search should also reveal any claims or liens against a property that may affect purchasing it.

 See What You Qualify For